The Krypton Factor (American game show)

 The Krypton Factor is an American game show based on the UK series of the same name.
 Contestants on the program were tested on their mental ability and physical skill.

 The series had two separate runs.
 The first was a five-week limited series that aired on ABC from August 7 to September 4, 1981.
 The second was a weekly syndicated series that premiered on September 15, 1990 and ran until September 7, 1991.

 The original Krypton Factor was produced by Alan Landsburg Productions in association with MCA Television Enterprises and was hosted by Dick Clark.
 The revival was produced by Kushner-Locke Productions and distributed by Western International, with Willie Aames hosting.
+The revival was originally produced by Scottish Television subsidiary MAC III Productions and it was originally going to be syndicated by G2 Entertainment.

 Gameplay

 1981

 Sixteen contestants competed in this five-week series, with four contestants competing in each of the first four matches and the winners of those four matches returning for the Krypton Final at the end of the series.
 In this adaptation, a player's score was called their "Krypton Factor," as was the case on the original UK version.